 Honoring a long family tradition of holiday decorating, Filomena’s is filled each with a spectacular tree and fun, silly and whimsical decorations inside and out.
 The over-the-top display is a visual delight.

 A highlight of the season is seeing the holiday display at the US Botanic Gardens.
-This year they’ve moved everything outdoors and, honestly, we think it’s a brilliant move that we hope sticks around long after COVID.
+The US Botanic Garden features a large outdoor displays with model trains.
 All displays are made from plant parts and feature farming scenes from around the world.
 Window displays in the main building will have some of the DC landmarks that visitors typically expect to see but that are likely too fragile for the outdoor life this year.

 Whether you’re at City Center to shop, or just see the holiday lights, there is plenty of spirit along the promenade including ice sculptures, string lights, and not one but two 25-foot tall reindeer.
 And the stores festive windows take it to a whole new level.